 Where Do Cruise Ships Leave From on the East Coast?

-If you’re wondering where cruises depart from on the East Coast, here’s a quick look at the U.S. states that currently have cruise departure ports served by major cruise lines:
+If you’re wondering where cruises depart from on the East Coast, here’s a state-by-state look at the U.S. ports that currently matter for families comparing eastern U.S. cruise departures:

-- Florida – Miami, Port Everglades (Fort Lauderdale), Port Canaveral, Jacksonville, Tampa, Palm Beach
+- Florida: Miami, Port Everglades, Port Canaveral, Jacksonville, Tampa, and Palm Beach

-- New York – Manhattan and Brooklyn terminals
+- New York: Manhattan and Brooklyn cruise terminals

 Each of these ports has its own personality, perks, and sailing options — from short weekend getaways to longer itineraries that explore the Caribbean, Bermuda, or Canada.
 Understanding what each port offers can help you choose the one that best matches your schedule, travel style, and desired destinations.